kcglab/satllazero/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.05147/status.svg)](https://doi.org/10.21105/joss.05147)

 # Overview
-**SATLLA-0** (also known as satllazero) is an open source project dedicated to the development of a complete pico-satellite.
+**SATLLA-0**, also known as satllazero, is an open-source project that aims to develop a fully functional pico-satellite.
+The project includes both the software and hardware of the pico satellite, as well as a ground station.
+The goal of the project is to enable any science class (in high school or university) to experience the "new space" at a fraction of the price of existing solutions.

 # Our Vision
-The overall vision is to enable both researchers and 12K to build a fully functional pico-satellite model based on a proven design that is fully functional in space (see [SATLLA-2B](https://tinygs.com/satellite/SATLLA-2B)).
-The SATLLA-0 project includes both the software and hardware of the pico satellite (and ground station).
-The vision of the project is to enable any science class (in high school or university) to experience the "new space" at a fraction of the price of existing solutions.
+The SATLLA-0 project is all about building a fully functional pico-satellite that's based on a design that's already been launched into space (see [SATLLA-2B](https://tinygs.com/satellite/SATLLA-2B)).
+Researchers and 12K students can get involved, and the project includes the software, hardware, and ground station you need to make it happen.
+The goal is to make it possible for any science class to experience the "new space" without breaking the bank.

 ## Table of contents